DJ Buffonge: Spezia

 On 9 August 2019, Buffonge moved abroad to join Italian Serie B side Spezia; penning a one-year contract, with the option of a further year.
 He made his professional debut on 18 August in the Coppa Italia, replacing Delano Burgzorg after sixty-two minutes of a defeat to Sassuolo of Serie A. His first Serie B appearance arrived a week later against Cittadella.

 Loan to Pergolettese

 On 31 January 2020, he was loaned to Serie C club Pergolettese.
-He made one league appearance, against Lecco on 9 February, in six months there.
+He made one league appearance, against Lecco on 9 February, before COVID-19 pandemic stopped that loan spell prematurely.

 NAC Breda

 On 14 August 2020, Buffonge joined Dutch Eerste Divisie side NAC Breda.
 His debut arrived on 29 August against Jong AZ, having replaced Moreno Rutten after eighty-five minutes of a 6–1 victory.
 He scored his first senior goal whilst with the club, netting in a 4–1 win away to MVV Maastricht on 6 November.

 His contract was not extended after the 2021–22 season, making him a free agent.